Good news is it's now in, and I am happy with how it's working; I feel my design goals have been met.

 |Module under test.
 Nice front panel graphics eh?|

 WTFrac?
-So what is up with this module?
 Part I, while I hash out what I'm trying to do in Virtual Breadboard and on the bench, is here; Part II, where I breadboard the contraption and get it working for the first time is here.
 You can get schematics, PDFs, gerbers, eagle files, etc., on my website, go here.

 Biggus Moddus: OK, let's skip the earlier post crap; read on:

-I wanted a synth module that had good control over gate delay (how long from the time a gate is fired to when a delayed gate signal fires at output--gate delays are useful for echo patches, filter effects, triggering reverbs, doing sidechain effects, the infamous "gated snare" and so on); also control of how long the gate lasts once it's fired.
+I want good control over gate delay (how long from the time a gate is fired to when a delayed gate signal fires at output--gate delays are useful for echo patches, filter effects, triggering reverbs, doing sidechain effects, the infamous "gated snare" and so on); also control of how long the gate lasts once it's fired.

 But wait--also, let's control if either or both these "delay" and "length" times respond to incoming gate-offs.
 That way, the output can shut off in the absence of a gate signal at source, or, once triggered, just ignore everything at input and go through whatever "delay" and gate "length" has been set via the front panel knobs.